 The context for farmer involvement in research can vary widely(Toffolini2022Jackson-Smith2023).
 While much work has been done to describe collaboration contexts, the topic of compensation is seemingly taboo - to our knowledge there are few studies on mechanisms for farmer compensation, and even fewer exploring how those mechanisms influence collaboration dynamics(CitetheOne).
 This omission is problematic; research participants should always be compensated, and the form this compensation takes is particularly germane to the topic of power.

 It is common for farmers to be compensated by the experience and knowledge gained from the activities, access to research findings, better productivity, or a similarly non-tangible exchange.
 In its most egregious forms, this arrangement is elitist, extractive, and disrespectful.
-We acknowledge individual researchers may be constrained in their access to unrestricted grant money to pay collaborators, but they are often coming from institutions with well-funded endowments.
+We acknowledge individual researchers may be constrained in their access to unrestricted grant money to pay collaborators, but they are often coming from relatively well-funded institutions with well-funded endowments.
 Research participants may view the researcher as representative of said institution, and therefore without an offer of fair compensation, may reasonably intuit a devaluation.
 Moreover, failing to provide compensation further exacerbates historical biases, favoring well-resourced farmers in access to on-farm research activities.
+A recent convening of researchers and practitioners in the agroecology field recognized the inadequacies of current funding mechanisms as well as administrative barriers that prohibit transparency in compensation and budgeting for non-university research participants (Neher et al. 2023).

 Granting agencies clearly have a role to play in supporting fair compensation for farmer participation in research.
-While some grant funders allow for farmer-participant support, to our knowledge none require it.
+While some grant funders allow for farmer-participant support (i.e. the USDA SARE program), to our knowledge none require it.
 To assist researchers in compensating farmers in ways that equalize opportunities and power distributions, funding sources should explicitly require tangible renumeration of farmers for their participation in research projects, and provide associated funding categories to support it.
 This is in the best interests of everyone involved; fair remuneration supports formation of equitable partnerships that are more likely to be sustained in the long-term.
 For example, the grassroots organization Practical Farmers of Iowa has a robust farmer cooperator program that is still in operation after more than 30 years, a fact they attribute in part to their policy of monetarily compensating farmers for their participation in on-farm research (but see Metrics for Success section).
 The Iowa Nitrogen Initiative (see Technical Audits section), for comparison, was not allocated money for farmer-participant compensation, and they have capacity for more participants than they can secure.
 While research on farmer compensation and project outcomes is scarce, blending of monetary compensation with other forms that support learning, sharing, development, and growth are likely to be most effective (Thornely1990Liebig1999Lailas), and could be used to specifically support institutionally-excluded groups’ needs (e.g., childcare, language interpretation).
 The authors provide examples of blended compensation packages that coincided with high participant satisfaction in supplemental files as a resource (Supplemental file X).

 Metrics for success